 Understand your competition:

+Idea of making a mobile game app is one slice of the project, there are other dimensions we should focus on.
 Every day, there are hundreds of new games making their way into app markets.
 Making your game stand out is slightly more complicated now than it was a few years ago.
 Analyse both iOS and Android markets to understand which genres are trending.
+Making an android game app or making an IOS game app or else making a cross-platform mobile game app?
 Once you choose a genre, take a look at similar titles to see how you can make your game stand out from the rest.
 Another important aspect is to select a monetization strategy such as in-app purchases, integrated ads etc.

 Build your game:

 Once you’re through with your preliminary research, it’s time to get started on building your mobile game.
 The game design process includes pre-production, production, and post-production.

 The mobile game development process:

 Mobile game app design includes developing the concept, wireframing to decide the structure and flow of the game, UI/UX design, planning the game mechanics and asset production

 Top mobile game developers work with tools and technologies like Unity3D, Cocos3d-x, Angular JS, Unreal, XCode, Marmalade, Corona, Vuforia, Xamarin,HTML5, ARKit etc. Here’s a guide to some of the best mobile game development tools.
 After coding and development, every game is subjected to extensive testing to ensure high performance on various screen sizes and devices.For best results, work with a mobile game development company that can handle the entire process of pre-production, design, coding, asset creation, testing, and deployment.